Additional HTTP Endpoints

 */

-Captivate allows you to get the XML definition file for any title using this HTTP call.
-Just remember to include the curly braces as part of the TITLE_ID
+TITLE_IDCaptivate allows you to get the XML definition file for any title using this HTTP call.
+Just remember to include the curly braces as part of the TITLE_ID and urlencode them.

 # Get XML for title {b960a28b-e583-4f3f-b54b-851ef481314d}